 The Lilly Endowment, a separate entity from the Eli Lilly Corporation and the Eli Lilly Foundation, is known locally for its shots in the arm, as it were, to local arts and culture organizations.

 On Dec.
-5, the Lilly Endowment enhanced said philanthropic reputation by announcing its Strengthening Indianapolis Through Arts and Cultural Initiative grants, giving approximately 49 million to 17 separate projects to be implemented locally by 18 grantees.
+5, the Lilly Endowment enhanced said philanthropic reputation by announcing its Strengthening Indianapolis Through Arts and Cultural Innovation initiative grants, giving approximately 49 million to 17 separate projects to be implemented locally by 18 grantees.

 The monies will fund everything from public school arts programs to a light show at Monument Circle to making the arts more accessible to people with disabilities.